Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Improvements on Unsplittable 3-CVRP and 4-CVRP

-\textbf{Type 3:} Cycles with $x\bmod 3=2$ and $x\geq 8$, the set of which is denoted by $\C_{<3>}$.
-For each cycle $C$ in $\C_{<3>}$, we assign a trivial tour for each 3-demand customer in $C$ and obtain a small cycle $C'$ from $C$ by shortcutting all 3-demand customers.
+\textbf{Type 3:} The set of the cycles with $x\bmod 3=2$ and $x\geq 8$, denoted by $\C_{<3>}$.
+For each cycle $C\in\C_{<3>}$, we assign a trivial tour for each 3-demand customer in $C$ and then obtain a cycle $C'$ from $C$ by shortcutting all 3-demand customers.
 The set of cycles $C'$ is denoted by $\C'_{<3>}$.
-Then we apply the EX-UITP algorithm on $\C'_{<3>}$.
+Then, we apply EX-UITP on $\C'_{<3>}$.